mialkin/docs/db/transactions/acid.md

 ## Durability

-**Durability** is a property that guarantees that  guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g., power outage or system crash).
+**Durability** is a property that  guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g., power outage or system crash).
 This usually means that completed transactions are recorded in non-volatile memory.